raspberrypi/documentation/configuration/uart.md

 ## Secondary UART

 The secondary UART is not normally present on the GPIO connector.
-By default, the secondary UART is connected to the Bluetooth side of the combined wireless LAN/Bluetooth controller, on models to which this controller is fitted.
+By default, the secondary UART is connected to the Bluetooth side of the combined wireless LAN/Bluetooth controller, on models which contain this controller.

 ## Configuration